Campfire Scripture: Uncommon scriptures, simple truth… For pondering over a warm campfire.

 The transforming process of sanctification will create in you a heart that loves God and loves his creation, especially the lost sheep.
 The lost sheep, as this verse describes, are your enemies.
-They will hate us and persecute us until they either convert, or perish.
+They will hate us and persecute us until they change their hearts to believe, or perish.

 Consider Romans 12:9,

 “Let love be without hypocrisy.
 Abhor what is evil; cling to what is good.”

 That really adds some nuance.
 To love is to hate evil, and cling to what is good.

 God is good.
 Sin (and the world), is evil.

 Anyone who claims to be a Christian but openly defends and justifies and makes excuses for evil and things of this world, according to this verse, does not love.

 You do not love an unbeliever if you don’t care about their sin, or their unbelief.
 They are perishing.
 If you don’t warn them, you don’t love them.
 You’re not showing love to them.

 Showing love doesn’t mean letting them do whatever they want and just being nice to them anyway.
 This is what the world believes love is.
 If you want to be accepted by the world you have to be willing to let people be whatever they want.